innolitics/rdm/rdm/init_files/documents/software_design_specification.md

 {% block ui_mockups %}
 # User Interface Mockups

 If you have user interface mockups, this is a good place to put them.
 One strategy is to include a sub-section for each screen, along with its own image file.
-Here are some examples of varying image files RDM supports.
+Here are some examples of various image file formats that RDM supports.

 ## Screen One (PNG)